 Ofcom, the telecoms industry regulator, releases a quarterly report highlighting the broadband providers that received the most (and fewest) complaints per 100,000 customers.

-Perhaps the best measure of a broadband supplier's customer service is Ofcom's quarterly report.
-This names and shames providers that received the most complaints over the previous few months and highlights those that impressed with the fewest customer complaints, too.
+This is perhaps the best measure of a broadband supplier's customer service.
+It names and shames providers that received the most complaints over the previous few months and highlights those that impressed with the fewest customer complaints, too.

 What issues get the most complaints?